 Copyright 1908 by Benj.
-B. Hampton.
+B. Hampton

-OME spell Romance with a capital R, but the second Mrs. Hoople made no choice.
-Some go even as far as italics; but Mrs. Hoople did fancy work nine hours out of the twenty-four, and worshipped no false idols.
+SOME spell Romance with a capital R, but the second Mrs. Hoople made no more.
+Some go even as far as italics, but Mrs. Hoople did fancy work nine hours out of the twenty-four, and worshipped no false idols.
 Her day began at half past six; and between the fancy work and the fact that Mr. Hoople came home at half past five at night, there was enough, if not more, fully to engage her mind.
-Once she had read somewhere of a woman who had her breakfasts in bed, and that really seemed to be romance.
+Once she had read somewhere of a woman who had her breakfast in bed, and that really seemed a romance.
 But no Mrs. Hoople had ever eaten her breakfasts in bed.
-At 7 a.m., to the minute, Mr. Hoople and Al, his son by a former marriage, expected to sit down to theirs, as at 6 p.m. they sat down to their dinner.
+At 7 a.m. to the minute, Mr. Hoople and Al, his son by a former marriage, expected to sit down to theirs, as at 6 p.m. they sat down to their dinner.
 For Mr. Hoople was a methodical man, and Al had imbibed his habits.

 There was no exception to the rule.
-Mr. Hoople was a bookkeeper in a downtown shoe store; Al studied at a business college, and called on a girl Tuesdays, Thursdays and Saturdays, and which is the force of association that Mrs. Hoople found all her moments regulated to habit-her habit, of course-if by the iron code.
+Mr. Hoople was a bookkeeper in a downtown shoe store; Al studied at a business college, and called on a girl Tuesdays, Thursdays and Saturdays, and such is the force of association that Mrs. Hoople found all her moments regulated to habit-their habit, of course-as if by an iron code.
 Four hours a day were set apart for housework-to making beds and cooking, to sweeping, dusting, washing, ironing, mending, and then the remainder was hers for fancy work.
-The only break in this routine was on Wednesdays, when she walked down to the Exchange with her handwork, and brought home the money owed to her.
-Big or little r, Roman type or italics, it was all the same to Mrs. Hoople.
-Al x would have expressed it just as well.
+The only break in this routine was on Wednesdays, when she walked down to the Exchange with her handiwork, and bought home the money owed to her.
+Big or little, Roman type or italics, it was all the same to Mrs. Hoople.
+An x would have expressed it just as well.

 Yet, after all, there was the romance of her marriage.
-Even Mr. Hoople, when he talked of it, assumed an air of almost large nobility, that impressed itself on his hearers.
-He'd married her, hadn't he, and given a good home to her?
+Even Mr. Hoople, when he told of it, assumed it was on his own part that impressed itself on his memory.
+He'd married her, and given a good home to her?
 There seemed no reason to deny the facts, since Mr. Hoople expressed them so clearly, and by habit, both in manner as well as by speech.
-By habit, too, she listened passively, just as by habit, Mr. Hoople often spoke of it.
+By habit, too, she listened passively, just as, by habit, Mr. Hoople often spoke of it.
 But there were times when the second Mrs. Hoople wished the world were free from habit.
 Her father had been a man of habit, too-or habits, rather, if collectively expressed.
 They had resulted in her mother leaving him to them, when Mrs. Hoople was as yet unmarried, and not quite twenty-one.
 Now she was thirty-five, and had been married fourteen years.
-None the less, it had been a romance in itself.
-It was unusual.
+None the less, it had been a romance in so far as it was unusual.

-It began in this manner: The day after her mother died, Mena moved from the second story, front of the lodging house, to the fourth floor back.
-Left to her own decision, she would have stayed out altogether.
-Indeed, she was preparing to leave, when Mrs. Dunwidde, the lodging keeper, begged her to change her mind-nay, even insisted on it.
-So hedged 'twixt the devil and the deep sea Mena remained, the alternative being expressed suitably by Mrs. Dunwidde, on one hand, refusing to give up her trunks till the lodging bill was paid; on the other, by moving to the fourth floor, back, and paying off the debt in installments.
-So Mena moved, regarding the position of trunkless freedom as untenable.
-In the meantime, her father seemed to have disappeared.
+It began in this manner: The day after her mother died, Mena moved from the second story, front, of the lodging house to the fourth floor, back.
+Left to her own decision, she would have moved out altogether.
+Indeed, she was preparing to leave, when Mrs. Dunwiddle, the lodging keeper, begged her to change her mind-nay, even insisted on it.
+So hedged 'twixt the devil and the deep sea Mena remained, the alternative being expressed suitably by Mrs. Dunwiddle, on one hand, refusing to give up her trunks till the lodging bill was paid; on the other, by moving to the fourth floor, back, and paying on the debt in installments.
+So Mena moved, regarding the position of shirtless freedom as untenable.
+In the meanwhile, her father seemed to have disappeared.